Family Skills

 This year I'm doing Community Thursdays.
 Some of my activity will involve maintaining communities I run, and my favorites.
 Some will involve checking my list of subscriptions and posting in lower-traffic ones.
 Today I have interacted with the following communities...

-* Posted "Garden Tips" in [community profile] everykindofcraft.
+* Posted Three Weeks for Dreamwidth: Physics in [community profile] scienceworld.

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)